 Delta Dental of Illinois encourages focus on oral health for older adults during Healthy Aging Month

-The time to enroll in medical and dental benefits for the new year is coming up soon.
-An individual dental plan provides coverage for preventive care, as well as more costly procedures that older adults may need, such as additional cleanings, implants, crowns, and more.
+The end of the year is often a time when people consider purchasing a dental plan for the upcoming year.
+Delta Dental of Illinois’ new individual dental plans provide comprehensive coverage for preventive care, as well as coverage for procedures that older adults may need, such as additional cleanings, implants, crowns, and more.
 For more information and to compare plans, visit deltadentalil.com/individual-plans/plans-for-you-and-your-family.

 1Centers for Disease Control and Prevention and American Dental Association